gtyagi2/tag-security/assessments/projects/rook/self-assessment.md

 ### Non-goals

-* Ceph-specific vulnerabilities are out of scope beyond for this project
+* Ceph- and K8s-specific vulnerabilities
+* Vulnerabilities caused by user error

 ## Self-assessment use